History of Paul Skenes in Timeline

 Paul Skenes

-Paul Skenes is an American professional baseball pitcher currently playing for the Pittsburgh Pirates in MLB, having made his debut in 2024.
-He honed his skills playing college baseball for both the Air Force Falcons and the LSU Tigers.
-Skenes is a highly touted pitching prospect known for his impressive velocity and overall pitching ability.
+Paul Skenes is an American professional baseball pitcher currently playing for the Pittsburgh Pirates in MLB, having debuted in 2024.
+He gained prominence through his college baseball career, playing for both the Air Force Falcons and the LSU Tigers before turning professional.
+Skenes is a highly touted pitching prospect.

 May 29, 2002: Paul Skenes was born

-On May 29, 2002, Paul Skenes was born.
+On May 29, 2002, Paul David Skenes was born.
 He is an American professional baseball pitcher.

 Others born on this day/year

-In September 2018, Paul Skenes announced his commitment to attend the United States Air Force Academy and play college baseball.
+In September 2018, Paul Skenes announced his commitment to attend the United States Air Force Academy and play college baseball for the Air Force Falcons.

 In 2020, Paul Skenes graduated from El Toro High School with a grade point average of 4.76.